 e-Passports are travel documents with some specific biometric features and radio frequency identification chip (RFID), which is embedded in the back cover of the travel document.
 It is anticipated that by the year 2023, all passports issued by the passport office in Grenada will be the machine-readable e-Passports.

 The chip also contains biometric information that can be used to authenticate the identity of the passport holder.
 In fact, many countries are moving towards the issue of biometric passports.
 As of June 2017, 120 nations were issuing e-passports.

 The Canadian Bank Note Company Limited played an essential role in the transition along with the government and an investment of US$3.5 million.
 This long-lasting relationship between the Government of Grenada and The Canadian Bank Note Company Limited started in 2001 when the Government became the first Caricom country to make the transition from handwritten to machine-readable passports.

 The cost of the new e-Passport will be USD$175 for Grenadian nationals.
-However, with a minimum investment amount of USD$200,000, investors are eligible to apply for Grenadian Citizenship & Passport and enjoy a vast number of benefits, including visa-free access to 125+ countries, and the best, all nationalities are welcome to apply.
+However, with a minimum investment amount of USD 200,000 plus fees, investors are eligible to apply (An applicant with up to 3 dependents) for Grenadian Citizenship & Passport (Single applicant starting from USD 150,000 plus fees) and enjoy a vast number of benefits, including visa-free and visa-on-arrival travel to 140+ countries, and the best, all nationalities are welcome to apply.

 As a government-approved agent, Savory & Partners has accompanied and assisted hundreds of families across the Middle East in securing their Grenada citizenship and passport.
-You can contact us today for a free consultation and learn about all benefits of Grenada Citizenship and passport by investment program.
+You can contact us today or book a Free Consultation and learn about all benefits of Grenada Citizenship and passport by investment program.